 Surrey County Council, Woking Borough Council and Network Rail are the key partners in developing this scheme.
 There are well established joint governance arrangements in place between these two organisations with a trusted professional team in place to deliver this scheme.

 The scheme is being closely monitored by a panel of elected members.
-The Housing Infrastructure Fund (HIF) Oversight Panel will monitor progress of the project, through the receipt of programme reports, against key milestone dates, budget and key risks.
-The panel's membership includes:
+The Housing Infrastructure Fund (HIF) Task Group monitor progress of the project, through the receipt of programme reports, against key milestone dates, budget and key risks.

 To contact us about the project, please complete our online enquiry form.